 Item Recommendation Planning Priority Process Unit Performance Assessment Pre-Treatment Ensure sludge disposal records are kept.
-Medium Membranes Maintenance of the membranes are crucial.
+Maintenance of the membranes are crucial.
 Ensure all schedules are adhere to.
-Medium Memoranes Ensure spare membranes are available, either on site or in storage.
+Medium Membranes Ensure spare membranes are available, either on site or in storage.
 Medium Ensure maintenance of dosing pumps are scheduled.
 Medium Chemical Dosing A general clean-up of the area is advisable.
-Long Onemical Dosing Provide a containment barrier around the dosing station.
+Long Chemical Dosing Provide a containment barrier around the dosing station.
 Short Closely monitor residual chlorine levels.
-Medium Plant Condition Assessment - Civil Works Attend to minor repairs (wind damage to doors, etc.) as required.
+Medium Plant Condition Assessment Civil Works Attend to minor repairs (wind damage to doors, etc.) as required.
 Long Mechanical Ensure routine preventative maintenance is performed.
 Medium Electrical • N/A Operational Assessment Ensure spreadsheet is being kept up to date.
 Medium Process Controllers to actively use operational data.
-Medium One and is a set Process Controllers to receive regular lab feedback.
+Medium Onenetienel Process Controllers to receive regular lab feedback.
 Medium Operational Monitoring Verify the calibration of the equipment used on site.
-Medium Monitoring Include Electrical Conductivity in the daily testing.
+Medium wontoning Include Electrical Conductivity in the daily testing.
 Short Continue with Aluminium testing.
 Long Include both Sodium and Chlorides in routine testing.
 Medium Occupational Health and Safety Update signage on site.
-Long I la carales a sina s Tidy up site.
+Long Tidy up site.
 Long Housekeeping Ensure mechanical equipment remains clean.
-Long Ensure Process Controllers are to be aware of the Preventative Maintenance Schedule.
-Medium Maintenance Ensure records / logbooks pertaining to preventative maintenance are also available on site.
+Long Ensure Process Controllers are to be aware of the Preventative Maintenance Medium Maintenance Schedule. maintonaneo Ensure records / logbooks pertaining to preventative maintenance are also available on site.
 Medium Administrative Assessment Water Safety Plan and Incident Management Protocol Start sensitizing Process Controllers to take more responsibility for aspects related to risk management pertaining to the operation of the works.
 Long

 Baardskeerdersbos WTW: The WTW treats water from the two boreholes for usage in Baardskeerdersbos.
 The plant operates well within its design capacity.
-The Baardskeerdersbos distribution system obtained a Blue Drop score of 63.87% in 2014.
-The 2014 Risk Ratings for Process Control (55.6%) and Drinking Water Quality (70.4%) were above 50%.
-The risk ratings from the 2021 Blue Drop Assessment are not yet available.
+The Baardskeerdersbos distribution system obtained a Blue Drop score of 63.87% in 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Baardskeerdersbos supply system was 12.8% (Low).